 Privatisation of incumbent ETC stalled again

-This annual report provides a comprehensive overview of trends and developments in Ethiopia’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Ethiopia’s telecommunications market.
 Subjects covered include:

 - Key statistics;